cjdbarlow/Part-One/transport_across_cell_membranes.md

 * **Simple diffusion**
 Molecules pass through the cell membrane or via a channel.
 This process is **passive**, and occurs down a concentration gradient.
   * Only lipid soluble molecules (gases, steroids) can pass directly through the lipid bilayer without a specialised channel
+  * Voltage-gated and ligand-gated channels facilitate simple diffusion

 * **Facilitated diffusion** (uniporters)
 Molecules bind to a carrier protein, and move together through the lipid bilayer, before separating on the other side.
 Facilitated diffusion is **concentration gradient-dependent**, but are **limited by** the amount of **carrier protein** available..

-  Voltage-gated and ligand-gated channels facilitate simple diffusion.

 The rate and extent of diffusion is affected by:
 * Hydrostatic pressure gradients